brij1728/netflix-gpt/README.md

   - Use Layout to render children

 - Netflix GPt (have not implemented)
   - Search Bar
   - Movie Suggestions
+  - Multilingual support

 ### Prerequisites